CampAsAChamp/amsfirm/README.md

 - Use absolute imports with `@/` alias for all local files
 - Follow TypeScript strict mode for type safety
 - Keep components focused and single-responsibility
+- Ensure all interactive elements are keyboard accessible
+- Add proper ARIA labels for screen readers

 See `.cursorrules` for complete coding standards and conventions.